Searching for chemicals that trigger human sexual behavior.

 Pheromones, being chemical signals, are typically detected by the sense of smell (olfaction).
 But mammals actually have two separate olfactory systems.
 Sensors for the main system reside in the nose cavity, where airborne odor molecules trigger receptors in sensory tissue lining bony scrolls.
 Beneath the main nasal cavity, however, most mammals have a pair of accessory structures—the vomeronasal organs (VNOs)—that detect fluid-borne molecules.
-VNOs are cigar-shaped hollow tubes with a sensory tissue lining, lying in cartilage gutters on either side of the partition between right and left halves of the nasal cavity.
+VNOs are cigar-shaped hollow tubes with a sensory tissue lining, lying in cartilage gutters on either side of the partition between the right and left halves of the nasal cavity.

 The two olfactory systems in mammals also have distinct pathways to the brain.
 Signals from the nose cavity enter a pair of main olfactory bulbs at the front end of the brain, whereas inputs from the VNOs pass to accessory olfactory bulbs above.